Inshiya1904/Mentora-plateform/README.md

 GET /auth/me
 ```

-Example signup logic validates user input and generates a JWT token.
+Protected routes require a **valid JWT token**.

 ---

 # Student Management

-Parents can create and view students.
+Parents can create and view students linked to their account.

 ### Endpoints